jzohrab/lute-manual/src/usage/books.md

 # Creating books

-## From input or text files
+## From input or files

-You can create books by import plain text files (.txt) or just entering text into a text box.
+You can create books by importing files (.txt or .epub) or just entering text into a text box.

 ## Importing web pages